 Should the government play a major or minor role in the lives of American citizens?
 This core question resurfaces during each election and continues to divide the political parties.
 It turns out that this argument is not new.

 In his newest book, Yale historian Steve Pincus challenges those who argue that the Declaration of Independence should be used for political guidance today, saying it’s in favor of limited government.
 Pincus shows that the Declaration of Independence actually gives the government more power, primarily to promote and protect citizens’ welfare.

+What was the original intent of the founding fathers?
+And is the document still applicable today?
 In episode #25, professors Julian Zelizer and Sam Wang interview Pincus, who examines these issues in his new book: “Heart of the Declaration: The Founders’ Case for an Activist Government."
-Podcast Here

 Pincus, Bradford Durfee Professor of History at Yale University, studies Atlantic history, the history of Britain, the British empire, global history and early American history.
 He also is the author of “Protestantism and Patriotism: Ideologies and the Making of English Foreign Policy, 1650-1668,” “England’s Glorious Revolution 1688-89” and “1688: The First Modern Revolution.”